MicrosoftDocs/memdocs/memdocs/intune/protect/certificates-pfx-configure.md

 ---
 # Configure and use PKCS certificates with Intune

 Microsoft Intune supports the use of private and public key pair (PKCS) certificates.
-This article reviews what's required to use PKCS certificates with Intune, including the export of a PKCS certificate then adding it to an Intune device configuration profile.
+This article reviews the requirements for PKCS certificates with Intune, including the export of a PKCS certificate then adding it to an Intune device configuration profile.

 Microsoft Intune includes built-in settings to use PKCS certificates for access and authentication to your organizations resources.
 Certificates authenticate and secure access to your corporate resources like a VPN or a WiFi network.
 You deploy these settings to devices using device configuration profiles in Intune.